scalacenter/bloop/website/content/docs/installation.md

 $ sbt bloopInstall
 [info] Loading global plugins from /Users/martin/.sbt/1.0/plugins (...)
-[success] Bloop wrote the configuration of project 'foo' to '/my-project/.bloop/foo.config'.
-[success] Bloop wrote the configuration of project 'foo-test' to '/my-project/.bloop/foo-test.config'.
+[success] Generated '/my-project/.bloop/foo.json'.
+[success] Generated '/my-project/.bloop/foo-test.json'.
 ```

+Bloop has generated two configuration files, one for the main project and another one for the test project.
 The configuration files contain the information of the sbt build at the moment of running `bloopInstall`.

-Note that it contains machine-dependent information (the path of every resolved jar) so you should not check it into your version control system.
+<span class="label warning">Note</span> that the configuration file contains machine-dependent information (the path of every resolved jar), so you must not check it into your version control system.

 #### Support for source dependencies